 He thoroughly enjoys his walks on the South Downs, Petersfield Heath and surrounding areas, he is well behaved with the livestock and is the most endearing four legged friend we have had.
 Oscar is our fifth Weimaraner.

-Some of our favourites are the Saddleback pigs.
-During the Winter months we do not keep them, because of the ground conditions, we plan to get more Weaners come the Spring.
+Some of our favourites are the Oxford Sandy and black pigs.
+During the Winter months we do not keep them, because of the ground conditions.

-Our sheep are Rare Breed 'Dorset Down', at present we have a total of 20, including breeding, last years lambs as well as 10 lambs born this year.
+Our sheep are Rare Breed 'Dorset Down', at present we have a total of 23, including breeding, last years lambs as well as 11 lambs born last year.

 Of course, we must not forget the various breeds of chicken and ducks which lay the free range eggs for the breakfast table.